 Latex-Based Anti-Slip Coating Paint

 Latex paint comes in different colors and is environmentally friendly.
-When it comes to waterproofing your stairs or furniture, latex-based anti-slip paint is one of the most dependable go-to options.
+When it comes to waterproofing your wooden staircase or furniture, latex-based anti-slip paint is one of the most dependable go-to options.

 Oil-based and chemical-based paints are less popular than water-based paints because they are notorious for emitting unpleasant odors and polluting the environment.